rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 Barbara wants to set priorities to the tasks spawned to the executor.
 However, she finds no existing async executor provides such a feature so she decided to build her own async executor.

 First, Barbara found [crossbeam-deque](https://crates.io/crates/crossbeam-deque) provides work-stealing deques of good quality.
-She could use it to build task schedulers.
+She decides to use it to build task schedulers.
 It is not the main part of the story.
-Each working thread can get a task from the scheduler and poll it in loop.
+She plans for each working thread to have a loop which repeatedly gets a task from the deque and polls it.

-But wait, what is a "task"?
+But wait, what should we put into those queues to represent each "task"?

 At first, Barbara thought it must contain the `Future` itself and the additional priority which was used by the scheduler.
 So she first wrote: